majedhaj/hello-world/readme.txt

-this is a new file to be added to the git repository
+this is a new file to be modified to the git repository